sowcow/blog/content/posts/ivory-tower.md

 I say imperfection makes it interesting!

 I'm more attracted by realness but anyway first I'll try more of those courses to have more complete impression because who knows.

+---

+Updated thoughts.

+There are courses where you have everything:
+- performers know what they do
+- visual design is definetly there
+- content is to the point

+And there are these:
+- performers are forced to do what they obviously are not able to do
+- visually things compete for being more stained with each other
+- very superficial yet diluded content

+In the first case you get to learn more then is explicitly said.
+In the second case you are training your patience at best or a fool at worst.

+And in this case I obviously go for higher quality.
+What I meant by more raw and real-world is also quality but it is different.

+When I see low quality almost by intent on a platform with stuff that also has content that respects some standards I don't know what to think.

+A bad product is a bad product.
+Is there a paid feature to remove all the lower quality stuff?